patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Hooks/Hooks.md

 ### useDataViewPagination()

 The `useDataViewPagination` hook manages the pagination state of the data view.
-It retrieves the current `page` and `perPage` values together with functions to set them (`setPage`, `setPerPage`)
+It retrieves the current `page` and `perPage` values together with functions to set them (`onSetPage`, `onPerPageSelect`).
+You can easily spread the retrieved values to the PatternFly [pagination](/components/pagination) component and make it live.

-Coming soon...